KMKfw/kmk_firmware/docs/en/boot.md

 #### `storage`
 Disable storage if you don't want your computer to go "there's a new thumb drive I have to mount!" every time you plug in your keyboard.
+**Caution**: If erroneous `sense` parameter is provided, changing this might make recovery problematic.

 #### `usb_id`